Stanley Nsoki: Paris Saint-Germain

 Nsoki developed through the Paris Saint-Germain academy.
 He made his Ligue 1 debut on 20 December 2017 in a match against Caen.
 He came on for Marquinhos in the 65th minute of a 3–0 home win.

 Nice

 On 31 August 2019, Nsoki joined Nice in a transfer worth €12.5 million.

 Club Brugge

 Nsoki joined Belgian champions Club Brugge on 24 July 2021, signing a multi-year deal.
 He made his debut for the club on 1 August, in a 1–0 league victory over Union SG.

-Hoffenheim
+TSG Hoffenheim

-On 4 August 2022, Nsoki joined Bundesliga outfit Hoffenheim.
+On 4 August 2022, Nsoki joined Bundesliga team TSG Hoffenheim.

+On 24 July 2025, Nsoki was loaned by Union Berlin, also in Bundesliga.

 International career

 Nsoki was born in France and is of Congolese descent.
 Nsoki is a youth international for France.